mpdf/mpdf.github.io/fonts-languages/font-names.md

 Each font-family must have a Regular (`'R'`) file defined - the others (Bold `'B'`, Italic `'I'`, bold-italic `'BI'`) are optional.

-mPDF looks for files based on the `fontDir` <a href="{{ "/configuration/configuration-v7-x.html" | prepend: site.baseurl }}">
+mPDF looks for files based on the `fontDirectory` <a href="{{ "/configuration/configuration-v7-x.html" | prepend: site.baseurl }}">
 configuration variable</a>.
 This is, by default set to `ttfonts` directory in the root of mPDF installation.

-Any readable path or an array of paths can be set to the `fontDir` directive.
+Any readable path or an array of paths can be set to the `fontDirectory` directive.
 When an array is set, mPDF will scan directories in the defined order.

 This is useful if you are running mPDF on a computer which already has a directory with TTF fonts in (e.g. on Windows)